Kosovo War: By Kosovo Albanian forces

 According to Human Rights Watch (HRW), "800 non-Albanian civilians were kidnapped and murdered from 1998 to 1999".
 After the war, "479 people have gone missing... most of them Serbs".
 HRW notes that "the intent behind many of the killings and abductions that have occurred in the province since June 1999 appears to be the expulsion of Kosovo's Serb and Roma population rather than a desire for revenge alone.
 In numerous cases, direct and systematic efforts were made to force Serbs and Roma to leave their homes."
 Some 200,000 Serbs and Roma fled Kosovo following the withdrawal of Yugoslav forces.

 In April 2014, the Assembly of Kosovo considered and approved the establishment of a special court to try cases involving crimes and other serious abuses committed in 1999–2000 by members of the KLA.
 Reports of abuses and war crimes committed by the KLA during and after the conflict include massacres of civilians, prison camps, burning and looting of homes and destruction of medieval churches and monuments.

-Carla Del Ponte said that the US for political reasons, did not want the ICTY to scrutinise war crimes committed by the KLA.
-According to her, Madeleine Albright who was the Secretary of State at the time told her to proceed slowly with the investigation of Ramush Haradinaj to avoid unrest in Kosovo.